muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 Indeed it was just as our implementation experts described it – customers are very clear on their desired performance outcomes but would then conflate and misunderstand the features that would help them achieve such outcomes.
 It was then confidently decided that the features to be offered as part of the initial product release would weigh heavily towards the recommendations of our internal experts.

 ### Architectural Decisions
 As we proceeded towards execution, we needed to lock down key architectural decisions.
-In order to determine the optimal edge configuration to site relationship, I engaged in a research process of gathering insights through interviews with both customers and members of the edge implementation team.
+> **How do we structure the relationship between our platform entities and edge entities?**
+I took a two-pronged in my research effort – a series of interviews with customers and a revealing workshop with our edge implementation team.
+In the workshop, I presented simulated customer scenarios ready for implementation and ask them to relate the entities accordingly.

 <div className="kg-card kg-image-card kg-width-xs">